zachmccabe/zachmccabe.github.io/_tools/tools.md

 ## Play outside or die

-Always looking for a better hat.
+Always looking for a better hat 🤠

 Dish soap and cold water to wash off the poison ivy.
 Generic Zanfel if things get real itchy.